aviun/neighbourhood-map/README.md

 Both source and production code are in the same repository, in src and dist directories respectively.
 Grunt was used for minimizing html, css and js files.
+To run grunt:

+1. Change to the project's root directory.

+2. Install project dependencies with the command: npm install.

+3. Run Grunt with the command: grunt.

 The tasks accomplished: